NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

    :align: center
    :width: 75%

-   Edit inputs in *Numerical Setup* tab
+   Edit inputs in the *Numerical Setup* tab

 6. Monitor wind loads from the CFD simulation in the *Monitoring* tab.